Information-Based Approach: Pricing of a Credit Risky Asset in the Presence of Default Time: Compensator of certain special processes with respect to

-\section{Compensator of certain special processes with respect to $\mathbb{F}^{\xi,c}$}
+\section{Compensator of certain special processes with respect to $\mathbb{F}^{\zeta^T}$}

-Let $V$ be a finite variation process with $V_0 = 0$, with locally integrable total variation.
-The unique finite variation predictable process $A$ such that
+\quad\,\,Certainly, market agents prioritize obtaining as much information as possible about the bankruptcy time $\tau$.
+However, to compile certain facts about the bankruptcy time $\tau$, it is crucial to determine the nature of the stopping time $\nu=\tau\wedge T$.
+Market agents can anticipate the occurrence of bankruptcy if $\nu$ is predictable, whereas bankruptcy takes place unexpectedly if $\nu$ is totally inaccessible.
+In this section, to gain deeper insights into $\nu$, we explicitly compute the compensator of $\nu$ and leverage a well-known equivalence between the categories of stopping times and the regularity of their compensators.

-is called the compensator of $V$.
-When $V$ is an increasing process it is of course a sub-martingale, and thus by the Doob-Meyer theorem we know that its compensator $A$ is also increasing.
-Moreover, if $V$ is a c\`adl\`ag, adapted and locally integrable increasing process.
-Then, its compensator $A$ is also increasing and,
+Consider a finite variation process $V$ with $V_0 = 0$ and locally integrable total variation.
+The compensator of $V$ is a unique finite variation predictable process, denoted as $A$, such that the process $V-A$ is a local martingale.
+If $V$ is an increasing process, it is a sub-martingale.
+Consequently, according to the Doob-Meyer theorem, the compensator $A$ is also increasing.
+Moreover, when $V$ is a càdlàg, adapted, and locally integrable increasing process, its compensator $A$ remains increasing and, additionally, for any stopping time $S$ and non-negative predictable processes $U$, the following equality holds: